mondejar/kp-matching-caffe/README.md

 ./models/16/train_matchCNN.sh
 ```

 Once the training has completed.
-We evaluate the results of our trained CNN model against the well-know descriptor SIFT.
+We evaluate the results of our trained CNN model against the well-known descriptor SIFT.
 For that purpose we use the  [oxford dataset](http://www.robots.ox.ac.uk/~vgg/research/affine/).